LawrenceHwang/MiscWork/README.md

 # MiscWork
-This is the place where seeds of ideas sprouts. =)
+This is the place where seeds of ideas sprout. =)